environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 Now it is time to look at your results.
 Generate a table where you predict for each strain the presence (and copy number) or absence of PhoA and PhoB.
 Do this both based on your BLAST results and your HMM results.
 Save the tables in your results folder as a csv file.

-**How did you make a decision for presence/absence based on the outputs from BLAST?
-HMM?**
+**How did you make a decision for predicting gene presence/absence based on the outputs from BLAST?
+What about HMM?**

 > ANSWER HERE